-Risk Impact of Risk if it occurs (H/M/L) Probability of risk occurring (H/M/L) What is the Council doing or what has it done to avoid the risk or reduce its effect Who is responsible for dealing with the risk?
-Eligible properties are lower than the Council anticipated leading to lower income levels.
-H M A survey of empty properties and targeted inspections will be undertaken in advance of premiums being introduced to refine the estimates for chargeable premiums.
-Head of Finance Collection rates of premiums М M Recovery action will be taken promptly and where necessary a charge to secure the council Revenues & Benefits Manager.
+Risk Impact of Probability What is the Council doing or Who is Risk if it of risk what has it done to avoid the responsible for occurs occurring risk or reduce its effect dealing with the (H/M/L) (H/M/L) risk?

-are lower than budgeted. tax debt will be placed on the property.
+Eligible properties are lower than the Council anticipated leading to lower income levels. Н M A survey of empty properties and targeted inspections will be undertaken in advance of premiums being introduced to refine the estimates for chargeable premiums.
+Head of Finance Collection rates of premiums are lower than budgeted.
+M M Recovery action will be taken promptly and where necessary a charge to secure the council tax debt will be placed on the property.
+Revenues & Benefits Manager.
 Large volume of queries/appeals are received. Н Н Additional staff resources will be required to handle the additional correspondence and property inspections.
-Specifying NCC specific exceptions will reduce the Revenues & Benefits Manager. number of potential appeals and protracted correspondence.
+Specifying NCC specific exceptions will reduce the number of potential appeals and protracted correspondence.
+Revenues & Benefits Manager.